coq/coq/doc/sphinx/addendum/program.rst

 .. flag:: Program Mode

    Enables the program mode, in which 1) typechecking allows subset coercions and
-   2) the elaboration of pattern matching of :cmd:`Program Fixpoint` and :cmd:`Program Definition` act like Program Fixpoint/Definition, generating obligations if there are unresolved holes after typechecking.
+   2) the elaboration of pattern matching of :cmd:`Fixpoint` and :cmd:`Definition` act as if the :attr:`program` attribute had been used, generating obligations if there are unresolved holes after typechecking.

+.. attr:: program

+   This attribute allows to use the Program mode on a specific definition.
+An alternative syntax is to use the legacy ``Program`` prefix (cf. :n:`@legacy_attr`) as documented in the rest of this chapter.

 .. _syntactic_control: